 Feinberg & Waller, APC, attorneys have been drawn to the law out of a deep moral sense of social justice and a devotion to the welfare of others.
 Our firm serves the Greater Los Angeles area, and a law firm goal is to expand our relationship with the local community with service in our philanthropic work.
 We have pursued opportunities to use our firm’s resources to serve as leaders in our community through nonprofit organizations, civil and social initiatives, public policy advocacy, and furthering education.

 Our law firm is taking action on our commitment to advance racial equality and economic opportunity by further investing in transforming the lives of young people.
 Feinberg & Waller, APC, established an annual award in 2020 that honors a high school leader involved in the Teach Democracy, formerly known as Constitutional Rights Foundation Los Angeles County Mock Trial Competition.
 All award details and application materials can be found here.

 Firm Volunteer History of Passion and Investment in our Community

-Feinberg & Waller is pleased to share the efforts that attorney members of Feinberg & Waller have voluntarily taken outside of the firm’s substantive practice area and also in the family law community.
+Feinberg & Waller, APC, is pleased to share the efforts that attorney members of Feinberg & Waller, APC, have voluntarily taken outside of the firm’s substantive practice area and also in the family law community.